cloud-platforms-streaming/streaming-docs/streamers-guide.md

 You should be using a setting of veryfast, superfast, or ultrafast.
 The higher the setting the better performance.
 But, the lower the quality too.
 This is device-specific; testing is required.
 "The image may look a bit blockier or pixelated, but you will be able to retain your resolution/fps."

+There is also a worthwhile **Tune** option in the Output settings.
+If you're streaming content, configuring the x264 Tune option to `zerolatency` should help performance.

 ![Settings -> Output -> Streaming](img/settings-output-streaming.png)

 #### Sound Settings